ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 A given resource has thus multiple possible digests values.
-To allow both parties to exchange a Digest of a representation with only the Identity content-coding applied, two more algorithms are added (id-sha-256 and id-sha-512).
+To allow both parties to exchange a Digest of a representation with only the Identity [content coding](https://tools.ietf.org/html/rfc7231#section-3.1.2.1) applied, two more algorithms are added (id-sha-256 and id-sha-512).

 ## Goals